 Tobacco is a member of the nightshade family of plants, a name that most will immediately recognize.
 The dried and shredded leaves tend to make up between 0.6 and 3 percent of a cigarette's total mass.
 In its liquid form nicotine can be absorbed through the skin, enter the bloodstream and cause havoc.
+Cigarettes, which are full of it, are notorious for increasing risk of lung cancer.
 Exposure to around 30-60 mg can cause death within hours.
 For those trying to quit, be sure not to overdose on patches while continuing to smoke at the same time.

 [Image Source: Pixabay]

-Lead had been used for millennia in everything from paint to pipes and is very common in buildings and services.
+The lead had been used for millennia in everything from paint to pipes and is very common in buildings and services.
+People have been working with this material for a long time.
 However, humanity finally noticed that it is highly toxic.
 It's not as toxic as other chemicals on this list, but its prevalence in our modern world makes it a worthy entry here.
 In both the UK and USA, lead has very strict Health and Safety Legislation.

-Good ol' Pb is lethal in high doses with symptoms including vomiting, weakness, seizures, coma and death.
-Long term exposure is the most common way of getting lead poisoning, however.
+Good ol' Pb is lethal in high doses with a number of symptoms including vomiting, weakness, seizures, coma, and death.
+Long-term exposure is the most common way of getting lead poisoning, however.
 It is particularly dangerous for pregnant women and young children as it stunts neural development and causes irreversible damage.
 Lead exposure will, in effect, directly impair your unborn or young child's mental development and IQ.

 6. Sodium cyanide